Compound Interest Calculator

 No. All figures shown are pre-tax.
 In practice, investment gains are subject to taxation — capital gains, dividends, and interest income are each taxed differently depending on your jurisdiction and account type.
 In Canada, contributions to a TFSA grow tax-free, while RRSP withdrawals are taxed as income.
 In the US, Roth IRA gains are tax-free, while traditional 401(k) withdrawals are taxed.
 For a realistic projection, consult a financial advisor or use your after-tax expected return rate.

-What is the Rule of 72?
+What's the Rule of 72 exactly?

 The Rule of 72 is a quick mental shortcut: divide 72 by your annual interest rate to estimate how many years it takes to double your money.
 At 7%, your investment doubles in approximately 72 ÷ 7 = 10.3 years.
 At 6%, it takes about 12 years.
-The rule is an approximation — this calculator gives you the precise figure — but it is useful for fast comparisons without doing the full exponential math.
+The rule is an approximation — this calculator gives you the precise figure — but it's useful for fast comparisons without doing the full exponential math.

 Does compounding frequency matter much?